 The trace package sets pretty-initial-indent to an appropriate value for the current nesting level before calling the value of trace-print so that multiline output can be indented properly.

-(trace-define var expr)

-(trace-define (var . idspec) body1 body2 ...)

-returns: unspecified

-libraries: (chezscheme)
+'''

+(trace-define var\ expr) syntax (trace-define (var\ .\ idspec)\ body_1\ body_2\ ...) syntax returns: unspecified libraries: (chezscheme)

+'''

 trace-define is a convenient shorthand for defining variables bound to traced procedures of the same name.
-The first form is equivalent to and the second is equivalent to
+The first form is equivalent to